+How to remove stains on the solid surface countertop?
 With the right treatment, the beauty and attractive appearance of your countertop will last.
 Depending on the material and manufacturer, a kitchen countertop may already be resinated or impregnated ex-works.
-If your countertop has not yet been treated, it is essential that you do it before installation at the latest from the start of the operation.
+If your countertop has not yet been treated, you must do it before installation at the latest from the start of the operation.

 Daily cleaning and care of the granite countertop